Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 The Market Opportunity

 America faces an affordable housing shortage.
-We sit at the intersection of unmet demand and disciplined supply, delivering entry-level and duplex-style housing where it’s needed most.
+We sit at the intersection of unmet demand and disciplined supply, delivering entry-level and duplex-style townhomes on permanent foundations where it’s needed most.

 Who We Serve

-Affordable workforce housing.
-FHA-friendly financing expands the buyer pool.
+Affordable workforce townhomes on permanent foundations.
+Fannie Mae-friendly financing expands the buyer pool.

 Where We See the Opportunity